Home → Frequently Asked Questions

 No. The agency or official is not required to provide access to a computer terminal.
 1 M.R.S. § 408-A(7)(B)

 I asked a public official a question about a record, but he/she didn't answer.
-Is he/she required to answer my question?
+Is the official required to answer my question?

 No. A public officer or agency is not required to explain or answer questions about public records.
 The FOAA only requires officials and agencies to make public records available for inspection and copying.